21johnh21/coordinate-generator-ios/README.md

 2. Select the project root in the navigator
 3. Go to **Signing & Capabilities** tab
 4. Select your Team
-5. Ensure Bundle Identifier is unique: `com.yourcompany.georoulette`
+5. Ensure Bundle Identifier is unique: `com.georoulette.app`

 ### 2. Set Version & Build Number